Kunozuri/zrsmyley-m001-b2025/README.md

-PULLBACK (candle rates): # WILL return data of every pullbacks including internal.
+SCHEMATIC (candle rates): # WILL return data of every schematic including internal.

     # INITIATION of arrays and variables
     STRUCTURED array of index point, next direction